AddressPhoneHours

 This includes if a worker complains about or reports unpaid wages, overtime pay, and/or unpaid meal and rest break violations.

-Workers are protected from retaliation for filing claims with the Department of Industrial Relations for unpaid wages, as well as exercising any rights, whether on your own behalf or for other employees, that are protected by the California Labor Code.
+Workers are protected from retaliation for filing claims with the Department of Industrial Relations for unpaid wages.
+Workers also have protection for exercising any rights, whether on your own behalf or for other employees, that have protection by the California Labor Code.

 Pregnancy Discrimination